Atterberg limits: Derived limits

 The values of these limits are used in several ways.
 There is also a close relationship between the limits and properties of soil, such as compressibility, permeability, and strength.
 This is thought to be very useful because as limit determination is relatively simple, it is more difficult to determine these other properties.
 Thus, the Atterberg limits are used to identify the soil's classification and allow for empirical correlations for some other engineering properties.

 Plasticity index

 The plasticity index (PI) is a measure of the plasticity of soil.
 The plasticity index is the size of the range of water contents where the soil exhibits plastic properties.
 The PI is the difference between the liquid and plastic limits (PI = LL-PL).
-Soils with a high PI tend to be clay, those with a lower PI tend to be silt, and those with a PI of 0 (non-plastic) tend to have little or no silt or clay.